Arrest warrant sought for ousted South Korean president

 "The suspect abused the mighty power and position as president to take bribes from companies and infringed upon the freedom of corporate management and leaked important confidential official information," the statement from the Seoul Central District Prosecutor's Office said.

-The request will be heard by a judge from the Seoul Central District Court, who will then decide whether to issue the arrest warrant.
-No date has been set for that hearing.
+The request will be heard by a judge from the Seoul Central District Court on Thursday.

 Park was removed from office on March 10 after South Korea's Constitutional Court upheld a decision to impeach her over allegations of corruption and cronyism.